JacekBialek/PriceIndices/cran-comments.md

    New submission
    Maintainer: 'Jacek Bialek <jacek.bialek@uni.lodz.pl>'

    Possibly mis-spelled words in DESCRIPTION:

-    Haan (10:283)
+   Diewert (10:282)
-    Krsinich (10:292)
+   Haan (10:228)
-    de (10:280)
+   Krsinich (10:237)
-    Diewert (10:337)
+   de (10:225)

 0 errors √ | 0 warnings √ | 1 note x

 * This is a new release.
-The misspelled words are actually names, which I have checked.
+The misspelled words in DESCRIPTION are actually names, which I have checked.

 ## Downstream dependencies